digipolisantwerp/chatbot_widget_angular/README.md

 ### Supported attributes

 #### **url**
-*string* - BFF URL
+`string` BFF URL.

 #### **session**
-*string* - Required session ID to easily retrieve the chat history if necessary
+`string` Required session ID to easily retrieve the chat history if necessary.

 #### **title**
-*string* - Title above the chat window
+`string` Title above the chat window.

 #### **pinned**
-*boolean* - Whether the chatbot is inline or pinned to the bottom of the application
+`boolean` Whether the chatbot is inline or pinned to the bottom of the application.

 #### **placeholder**
-*string* - Placeholder string in the chat input field
+`string` Placeholder string in the chat input field.

 #### **delay**
-*number* - Delay between multiple messages received from the chatbot engine
+`number` Delay between multiple messages received from the chatbot engine.

 #### **height**
-*number* - Height of the chatbot in pixels
+`number` Height of the chatbot in pixels.

 ## Run the demo app